Covariant constancy of quantum Steenrod operations: Basic moduli spaces

-Then, the moduli space of such simple chains is regular. \item[(ii)] On the space of simple $J$-holomorphic chains, the evaluation map $(u_1,\dots,u_l) \mapsto u_1(0)$ is transverse to the stable and unstable manifolds of our Morse function. \end{itemize} For $l = 1$, (i) is just regularity of simple $J$-holomorphic spheres (which, because of the weak monotonicity condition, implies the absence of spheres with negative Chern number). \end{assumption}
+Assumption \ref{th:regular-1} is satisfied for generic choice of $J$.
+The simplest aspect is the $l = 1$ case of (i), which is just generic regularity of simple $J$-holomorphic spheres (because of the weak monotonicity condition, this also implies the absence of spheres with negative Chern number).
+The general form of (i) is a version of \cite[Definition 6.2.1]{mcduff-salamon} (using chains rather than general trees), and is generically satisfied by \cite[Theorem 6.2.6]{mcduff-salamon}.
+The transversality theory for evaluation maps developed there also yields the genericity of (ii).

 Our main moduli space uses a specific $(p+2)$-marked sphere as the domain.
-We introduce specific notation for it: taking $\zeta^{1/2} = e^{\pi i/p}$,
+We introduce specific notation for it: taking $\zeta^{1/2} = e^{\pi i/p}$, set

-An inhomogeneous term is a $J$-complex anti-linear vector bundle map $\nu_C: TC \rightarrow TM$, where both bundles involved have been pulled back to $C \times M$.
+An inhomogeneous term is a $J$-complex anti-linear vector bundle map $\nu_C: TC \rightarrow TM$, where both bundles involved have been pulled back to $C \times M$, such that $\nu_C$ is zero near the marked points \eqref{eq:c-curve}.
 The associated inhomogeneous Cauchy-Riemann equation is

 Given critical points $x_0,\dots,x_p,x_\infty$ of $f$, we consider solutions of \eqref{eq:cauchy-riemann} with incidence conditions at the (un)stable manifolds:

 It is maybe better to think of this as having gradient half-flowlines